Jenishpr100/Loopconomy/Updates.md

 I also implemented a better kernel.

 > They don't work its an idea for later.
+---
 ## Beta 2.1 | v1.0.0-2b011
 Added these commands:
 - `/beg` - Ability to beg for money.
 - `/leaderbaord` - Ability to see the top money holders.
 - `/balance` - Ablility to check your balance.

+> Added place for /gamble commads, will update later.

 ---